AnneKGoodfriend/menuGenerator/ReadMe.md

 ##### `.filter()` Exercise

-In your editor you should see the `allFoods` array that we made in the last exercise.
+In your editor, you should see the `allFoods` array that we made in the last exercise.

     // your array should look like this allFoods = [